typedb/typedb-console/README.md

 ### Transaction-level commands

-- `<query>` : Once you're in the transaction REPL, the terminal immediately accepts a multi-line TypeQL query, and will execute it when you **hit enter twice**.
+- `<query>` : Once you're in the transaction REPL, the terminal immediately accepts a multi-line TypeQL query, and will execute it when you **hit enter twice (submit an empty newline) or use an explicit "end;" stage**.
   ```
   my-typedb-database::schema>> define
                               attribute name, value string;